CleanroomMC/cleanroom-website/docs/groovy-script/mods/immersiveengineering/excavator.md

 Adds a Mineral Mix with the given name, weight, fail chance, ores, and allowed dimensions.
 A Mineral Mix can be mined by an Excavator Multiblock and scanned via a Core Sample Drill.

 :::::::::: info Warning {id="warning"}
-Reloading will not change chunks already 'discovered'
+Reloading will not change chunks already 'discovered'.
 ::::::::::

 ## Identifier